prettier/prettier/docs/api.md

 // -> "_();\n"
 ```

-> Note: It’s just an example.
-Overall, doing codemods this way isn’t recommended.
+> Note: Overall, doing codemods this way isn’t recommended.
 Prettier uses the location data of AST nodes for many things like preserving blank lines and attaching comments.
-When the AST is modified after the parsing, the location data can get out of sync, which may lead to unpredictable results.
+When the AST is modified after the parsing, the location data often gets out of sync, which may lead to unpredictable results.
 Consider using [jscodeshift](https://github.com/facebook/jscodeshift) if you need codemods.

 As part of the removed Custom parser API, it was previously possible to pass a path to a module exporting a `parse` function via the `--parser` option.
 Use the `--plugin` CLI option or the `plugins` API option instead to [load plugins](plugins.md#using-plugins).